erikaduan/aws_notes/README.md

 This repository contains AWS console instructions and command line interface bash snippets for setting up a secure AWS environment.
 Code snippets are sourced from the [AWS Cookbook](https://github.com/sous-chef/aws) or from [official AWS documentation](https://docs.aws.amazon.com/index.html).
 Architectural patterns are also sourced from the [UK Ministry of Justice AWS Security Guidelines](https://security-guidance.service.justice.gov.uk/baseline-aws-accounts/#baseline-for-amazon-web-services-accounts) and [Statistics Canada AWS resouces](https://github.com/StatCan/daaas).

 >**Note**
 > You are provided with both a management console (i.e. GUI) or command line option to perform operations inside AWS.
 The command line interface, also called CloudShell, can be accessed at the top right panel via the **>_** icon.
+AWS can also be accessed using the Python software development kit (SDK) [`boto3`](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html).
 </br>